g-omarsdottir/shaping-sustainable-surf/README.md

 ### Libraries and Frameworks Used
 In addition to libraries and frameworks already installed in the Code Institute template:

+[django-extensions==3.2.3](https://pypi.org/project/django-extensions/) to show urls and location of installed packages

 ### Programs Used
 [Canva](https://www.canva.com/) to create the website logo